Afghan war rages as foreign forces go out the door

 "This country is safer and more prosperous than ever," he said.
 "The insurgents have been beaten back and the Afghan National Security Forces are carrying the fight to the enemy."

-The back page of the programme for the ceremony belied this projection of safety and security, however.
+The back page of the program for the ceremony belied this projection of safety and security, however.
 It advised attendees to lie on the ground if insurgents launched a rocket attack.

 Civilian casualties were up by 24 percent in the first half of the year to 4,853, according to the United Nations.
 About 4,600 members of the Afghan security forces were killed as of November, up more than 6 percent over the corresponding period of 2013.